Dr-ym/CFIA-KD/README.md

 Implementation of our papers **[CFIA-KD: Confidence and Feature Importance Aware Knowledge Distillation for Effective Skin Lesion Diagnosis from Dermoscopic Images]**

-**[Disagreement serves an explainable ensemble model based on Dempster–Shafer evidence-fusion for an improved skin lesion classification]**
+**[Disagreement serves an explainable ensemble model based on Dempster–Shafer evidence-fusion for an improved skin lesion classification]** published in Biomedical Signal Processing and Control, 2024

 ## Requirements
 To install the required dependencies run the following in command prompt: